 Lazy eye is not always easy for parents to spot, and children assume that the way they see is normal and so will not tell you that there is a problem.
 Symptoms include:

 The NHS recommends that all children should have vision screening during their first year at school.
 This is done in school, usually by a school nurse, and should pick up vision problems including amblyopia.
-If your child misses the school screening, you should take them to your local optometrist for a sight test.
-This will be paid for by the NHS.

-It is more difficult to treat lazy eye once the eyesight has finished developing (usually around the age of seven), but it may still be possible to significantly improve the vision in the weaker eye.
 The aim of treatment is to stimulate the vision to develop in the lazy eye by enabling the child to use the eye more.
 The treatment depends on what is causing the lazy eye: